BasiliskGroup/BasiliskEngine/basilisk/shaders/lighting_observations_and_methods.md

 However, in order to perserve physical plausibility, we did not choose to assume linearity.

 #### Sheen and Sheen Tint
 The sheen is an additive lobe to the diffuse term that behave much like a fresnel factor, adding extra reflectance to the material at grazing angles.
-The sheen tint paramter allows for this reflectance to be tinted toward a given color value.
+The sheen tint paramter specifies how much the sheen should be tinted toward the base color.
 The value of the sheen is given by:

 $$f_{Sheen} = sheen\cdot(1 - cos\theta_d)^5\cdot sheenTint$$